Enhanced quantum radiation with flying-focus laser pulses: Radiation energy loss

 where $\omega$ is the energy of the emitted photon and $\xi$ and $\chi$ are the classical and quantum nonlinearity parameters at the instant of emission.
 The condition $\eta_\text{LCFA}^{2/3}\ll 1$ ensures that corrections to the LCFA are small \cite{Di_Piazza_2019}.
 Equation \eqref{eq:interpol} is derived by integrating the emitted photon spectrum over the photon energy.
 For $\chi \ll 1$, the largest contribution to the integral comes from energies $\omega\lesssim \chi \mathcal{E}\ll\mathcal{E}$; for $\chi \sim 1$, the largest contribution comes from energies $\omega\lesssim \mathcal{E}$.
 As a result, the validity of the LCFA is determined by the low-energy photons and the condition $\eta_\text{LCFA}^{2/3} \sim 1/\xi^2 \ll 1$.
 The vertical line in Fig. \ref{fig:loss_gamma} corresponds to the choice $\xi_0 = 5$ \cite{Blackburn:2018sfn} so that $\eta_\text{LCFA}^{2/3}= 1/\xi_0^2=0.04$.
-Note that the expression for the classical energy loss does not rely on the validity of the LCFA, which explains why in the FF case the curves tend to the classical result for longer and longer interaction times ($\chi_0 \propto t_\text{int}^{-1/2}$ for fixed energy).
+Note that the expression for the classical energy loss does not rely on the validity of the LCFA, which explains why in the FF case the curves tend to the classical result as the interaction time increases ($\chi_0 \propto t_\text{int}^{-1/2}$ for fixed energy).

-To further illustrate the advantage of FF pulses in the quantum regime of radiation reaction, Fig. \ref{fig:best_case_gamma} compares the maximum energy loss induced by FF pulses (the longest $t_\mathrm{int}$ satisfying $\eta_\text{LCFA}^{2/3}\sim 1/\xi_0^2 < 0.04$) to that of SFG pulses (the maxima of the orange dashed curves in Fig. \ref{fig:loss_gamma}).
+To further illustrate the advantage of FF pulses in the quantum regime of radiation reaction, Fig. \ref{fig:best_case_gamma} compares the maximum energy loss induced by FF pulses (with the longest $t_\mathrm{int}$ satisfying $\eta_\text{LCFA}^{2/3}\sim 1/\xi_0^2 < 0.04$) to that of SFG pulses (the maxima of the orange dashed curves in Fig. \ref{fig:loss_gamma}).
 For almost all initial electron energies $\mathcal{E}_0$, the FF pulses (solid lines) result in a larger loss of electron energy than the SFG pulses (dashed lines).
 However, as the pulse energy increases, the electron energy loss for both the FF and SFG pulses approaches unity (Fig. \ref{fig:best_case_gamma}a), which limits the relative advantage of the FF pulses (Fig. \ref{fig:best_case_gamma}a inset).
 In addition, both pulses achieve higher energy losses with smaller spot sizes (Fig. \ref{fig:best_case_gamma}b) [see also Eq. (\ref{eq:classical}) for the classical regime].
 Thus, defocusing an SFG pulse to increase the interaction time would not improve its results.